 Kids Love Our Therapy Dogs!

-When residents of Riverside County search for “best children’s dentist near me,” Lakefront Family Dentistry is the ideal choice.
+When residents of Riverside County search for “best children’s dentistry near me,” Lakefront Family Dentistry is the ideal choice.
 Dr. Mark Phillipe, Dr. Derek Hauser, and their experienced dental staff have created a comfortable, family-friendly environment—making them the best dentist for kids in Lake Elsinore, CA. After all, how many kid’s dentists have a trained therapy dog to help ease their patients' nerves?

 Our gorgeous, gentle, kind therapy dogs help children as well as adults who have dental anxiety during their appointments.
 Just let us know you would like to make sure and have one of our dogs there when scheduling your appointment.